coolinmc6/front-end-dev/questions-javascript.md

     * its support of a few principles that grant modularity (break code into smaller pieces) and code reuse
 - Those two requirements can each be broken down into three principles.
 - Here is the first requirement broken down:
-    * Association: an objects capability to refer to another independent object
+    * **Association**: an objects capability to refer to another independent object
         - `var bill = {name: 'Bill'}`
         - `var steve = {name: 'Steve'}`
         - `steve.parent = bill;`
         - Here, we have two objects and there is an association created between these two completely independent objects
-    * Aggregation: the aboject's capability to embed one or more *independent* objects
+    * **Aggregation**: the object's capability to embed one or more *independent* objects
         - `var company = {name: 'ABC Corporation', employees: []}`
         - `company.employees.push(bill);`
         - A different object, `company`, has a property `employees` which holds an array.
 I can add the `bill` object to that array
-    * Composition: the object's capability to embed one or more *dependent* objects
+    * **Composition**: the object's capability to embed one or more *dependent* objects
         - `bill.address = {street: '123 Main Street', city: 'Philadelphia', state: 'PA'}`
         - The `address` property is just an object with multiple properties for Bill's address.
 It is a dependent object because it doesn't exist outside of `bill`
 - Here is the second component broken down:
-    * Encapsulation: This is the capability to concentrate into a single entity data and code that manipulates it, hiding its internal details
+    * **Encapsulation**: This is the capability to concentrate into a single entity data and code that manipulates it, hiding its internal details
         - there is nothing *natively* in JavaScript that hides internal details.
 All properties are public automatically.
 But there are techniques that can be used to mimic the principle of encapsulation.
-    * Inheritance: This is the mechanism by which an object acquires some or all features from one or more other objects
+    * **Inheritance**: This is the mechanism by which an object acquires some or all features from one or more other objects
         - JavaScript has prototypal inheritance which is a complicated subject.
 It isn't exactly *inheritance* the way other "classical languages" use it but there is an inheritance mechanism that allows an object to have access to the methods of its prototype object.
-    * Polymorphism: This is the capability to process objects differently based on their data type or structure
+    * **Polymorphism**: This is the capability to process objects differently based on their data type or structure
         - This is a definition I found:

 > Generally, the ability to appear in many forms.
 In object-oriented programming, polymorphism refers to a programming language's ability to process objects differently depending on their data type or class.
 More specifically, it is the ability to redefine methods for derived classes.